gnwncpta/dev-quiz/README.md

 When you start the application, the style are not automatically changes everytime you write css code so you have to watch the css changes manually.

+If you are new with Bun.js please consider to read the docs <a href="https://bun.sh">here</a>.

 ### - Start Project
 - Open `dev-quiz` dir on terminal
 - run `bun dev`